 Lisa has particular expertise in the following areas of practice:

 - Commercial tenancies & real estate disputes

 - Directors’ and officers’ liability

 - Accountants’ and auditors’ liability

 As a former member of the Lerners LLP Executive Committee and Managing Partner of the Toronto Office of Lerners LLP for 12 years, Lisa has unique insights and skills to resolve business-critical issues.
 She is a frequent speaker on issues relating to arbitration for the Chartered Institute of Arbitrators (Canada Branch), the Toronto Commercial Arbitration Society (TCAS), Osgoode Professional Development, Canadian Bar Association, and The Advocates’ Society.
-She is a member of the primary faculty who will be running and teaching the 2021/2022 TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfies the requirements for the Q.Arb. designation.
+She is a member of the primary faculty who is teaching the 2021/2022 TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfies the requirements for the ADRIC Q.Arb. designation.

 If you would like to consider nominating/appointing Lisa as arbitrator and would like to know whether she would be able to accept a nomination/appointment, please click here.

 Eric Bédard – Woods LLP